navko11/TerminalApp/readme.md

 - Employee class and function is created to define the information inputted by the user.
 - While loop is used to handle the error if invalid input is made in that input.
-- Title expression is used to automatically convert all first letters input word/s to uppercase.
+- Title expression used in "name" and "position" variants to automatically convert all first letters input word/s to uppercase.
 ![add3](appscreenshots/classemployee(add1).jpg)

 - Inputs are transferred as a key and value and is stored to a dictionary.